tripper333/LLM-Checksum/README.md

 ## 🔍 Highlights from the Analysis

 **1. Attitude ≠ Impact**
-Whether you ask “Please explain relativity” or “Hey dumbass, explain relativity,” the AI treats them nearly identically in latent space.
+Whether you ask “Please explain relativity” or “Hey dumba$$, explain relativity,” the AI treats them nearly identically in latent space.
 The model focuses on *meaning*, not manners — and that resilience is a feature.

 **2. Language Has Shape**
 Conceptually similar prompts cluster together.
 Science questions form one region, creative prompts another, and even orca-related queries show tight grouping — confirming that **AI perceives meaning geometrically**.

 **3. Failure Leaves a Trace**
-One prompt (“Hey asshole, Summarize”) completely failed — a sign of AI’s safety systems.
+One prompt (“Hey a$$$$$, Summarize”) completely failed — a sign of AI’s safety systems.
 That failure is clearly isolated in space, providing a signal for further monitoring or debugging.

 ---